GENERAL PHYSICS I (PHY 1030)

 To Learn More

 • An Introduction to Advanced Dynamics by S.W.
-McCuskey (Addison-Wesley, 1959).
-A very clear and readable intermediate text, at about the college junior level.
+McCuskey (Addison-Wy clear and readable intermediate text, at about the college junior level.

 • Mechanics (3rd ed.) by Keith R. Symon.
 Another standard junior-level intermediate mechanics text.